 All of the initial observations suggest that the exhibit has achieved its initially defined goals.
-The preliminary results show that among the goals of the project, motivating the visitors to engage with the game content is attained.
-According to the anecdotal observations, there is a high rate of interest shown in the exhibit by visitors who walked by, showing that the task of attracting the visitors may also be fulfilled.
+The preliminary results show that among the goals of the project, motivating the visitors to engage with the game content was attained.
+According to the anecdotal observations, there is a high rate of interest shown in the exhibit by visitors who walked by, showing that the task of attracting the visitors was also fulfilled.
 This will be confirmed with a future observational study devoted measuring this potential of the exhibit.
 Measuring the degree of learning facilitation, however, hinges on refining the existing automatically collected data, so that each game play trace reflects a single user's playing experience accurately.
-It is also worth emphasizing that use of the novel data collection mechanism enables gaining better understanding of the visitor's experience and provides invaluable clues about the learning process and hints for good instructional design.